pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 Finally we build the webapp and deployed which has training accuracy of 82% and test accuracy of 66% .

 If failed to access the website and just wanted to see how the webapp works, then visit this link:-

-## Some Real Life Learning from thing amazing project

-•	Never Give Up.

-•	Update yourself from your Failures.

-•	A Scientist needs to overcome the failures.

-•	Try existing all methods to reach the goal.

-•	Have Patience and Good things take time to happen.